 In the United States, the Center for Reproductive Rights litigates in federal and state courts and advocates for laws and policies to ensure reproductive rights and health services are available across the country.

-In the U.S., one in four women will end a pregnancy in her lifetime—yet because of a decades-long effort by anti-abortion lawmakers, 90% of counties are without a single abortion provider.
-And although most U.S. maternal deaths are preventable, the country has the highest maternal mortality ratio among wealthy nations.
+In the U.S., one in four women will end a pregnancy in her lifetime—yet abortion is now illegal in 14 states, leaving millions without access to care And although most U.S. maternal deaths are preventable, the country has one of the highest maternal mortality rates among wealthy nations.
 In addition, contraception and assisted reproduction services are often unaffordable and out of reach for many.

 Through strategic litigation and legal policy and advocacy, and by holding governments accountable, the Center’s U.S. Program—with offices in New York and Washington, DC—works to strengthen legal guarantees to ensure that reproductive rights and health services are available across the country.
 The Center is especially focused on reducing disparities in accessing care, since Black, Indigenous and people of color, and those living in rural communities and with lower incomes, are disproportiona

 lly harmed when health care is inaccessible.

 The Center has secured numerous legal victories in both state and federal courts and since its founding in 1992 has been involved in every major U.S. Supreme Court case on abortion rights.

 Number of states where abortion is now illegal.